-However, the FDA stressed that even after a third dose, people who are immunocompromised will still need to wear masks indoors, stay six feet apart from others, and avoid crowds.
+However, the FDA stressed (at the time of publication) that even after a third dose, people who are immunocompromised will still need to wear masks indoors, stay six feet apart from others, and avoid crowds.
 Also family members and other close contacts should be fully vaccinated to protect these persons.

-This new authorization does not apply to the one dose Johnson & Johnson COVID-19 vaccine, which has been used less frequently in the U.S. The FDA is still exploring updating its authorization about the Johnson & Johnson to determine if boosters will be necessary for immunocompromised individuals.
+The FDA's authorization (at the time of publication) does not apply to the one dose Johnson & Johnson COVID-19 vaccine, which has been used less frequently in the U.S. The FDA is still exploring updating its authorization about the Johnson & Johnson to determine if boosters will be necessary for immunocompromised individuals.